apache/echarts-doc/en/option/component/timeline.md

 # timeline(Object)

-`timeline` component，which provides different operational functions such as switch function between multiple `ECharts option` and play function.
+`timeline` component, which provides different operational functions such as switch function between multiple `ECharts option` and play function.

 Here is the example：